Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Active Groups

 > [!NOTE]
-> We're continually accepting volunteer applications for Co-hosts for current Coffee Table Groups and Leads for new Coffee Table Groups.
+> We're continually accepting volunteer applications for co-hosts for current Coffee Table Groups and Leads for new Coffee Table Groups.
 >
 > Please reach out to Meg or Abbey if you have any questions.